 Basic Level Interview Questions

-A: The build process in Android involves three steps
+The build process in Android has three steps:

 - The first step consists of the compilation of the resources folder using the Android Asset Packaging Tool (AAPT).
 These are compiled into a single class file known as R.java, which only holds constants.